Skip to content

 If you wish to see the last slide in PDF, click here: Eliescalante Aout 2018 Entrepreneurs without money XI.

-The big mistake we have done is to forget free cash flows.
-We started to understand the financing stages in terms of a wrong variable: Revenues-Sales.
-We have to start using the measure Free Cash Flows.
+The big mistake we have made is to forget free cash flows.
+We started to understand the financing stages in terms of a wrong variable: Revenues and sales.
+We have to start using the measure of Free Cash Flows.
 Once you do it, the graph changes completely.
 And the sources of financing too.

-The reason why Eleonora Escalante Strategy advises to don´t get debt or external equity at pre-seed or seed phases is simple: We don´t have a business that has a clear demand yet.
+The reason why Eleonora Escalante Strategy advises on not getting debt or external equity at pre-seed or seed phases is simple: We don´t have a business that has a clear demand yet.
 If your products and services are not required by clients, what is the point of getting debt and equity, if you don´t have clients?.
 And even if you have some clients, and revenues have started to fill your cup, the measure of your success is not revenues, but positive free cash flows.

 As we published last week, during the Valley of Death, we have to test our prototypes, do commercial validations, and check our business model holistically (every single aspect has to be correct), and the product launch has to be postponed until it complies with all these aspects.

-Whenever we start beautiful businesses, the ones that go through the valley of death and raise to be successful, are the ones which are beautiful in God´s eyes.
+Whenever we start beautiful businesses, the ones that go through the valley of death and rise to be successful, are the ones that are beautiful in God´s eyes.
 With God´s approval, everything will be all right.

 Thank you!